-This is a challenging time for higher education.
-Higher education institutions face increasing pressures from consumer and policy stakeholders, and from ever-changing student populations.
-But because higher education institutions are complex organizations with multiple powerful stakeholders, collaboration and change can be challenging.
+This is a challenging time in higher education.
+Higher educational institutions face increasing pressures from consumer and policy stakeholders, and from ever-changing student populations.
+Efforts to achieve diverse student bodies are under attack.
+Because educational institutions are complex organizations with multiple powerful stakeholders, finding collaborative solutions can be challenging.

 Relational coordination - a mutually reinforcing process of communicating and relating for the purpose of task integration - is known to help diverse stakeholders more easily achieve their desired outcomes through the development of shared goals, shared knowledge and mutual respect, supported by communication that is frequent, timely, accurate and focused on problem-solving rather than blaming.
 For a systematic review of the impact of relational coordination on performance outcomes across 73 industry sectors in 36 countries, please see Bolton, R., Logan, C.K. & Gittell, J.H.
 (2021).
 Revisiting Relational Coordination: A Systematic Review, Journal of Applied Behavioral Science.

-Based on relational coordination theory, we propose that strengthening relational coordination between departments and across levels of leadership within higher education institutions, with their broader networks of external stakeholders, and with students themselves, will enable higher education institutions to adapt to their changing environment and more easily achieve their desired outcomes.
+Based on relational coordination theory, we propose that strengthening relational coordination between departments and across levels of leadership within educational institutions, with their broader networks of external stakeholders, and with students themselves, will enable educational institutions to adapt to their changing environment and more easily achieve their desired outcomes.

 Purpose of this Innovation Lab